J-Montgomery/rfloat/README.md

 `<stdfloat>` is supported by defining the `ENABLE_STDFLOAT` macro.

+## Platforms
+### Tested Platforms
+- Linux on x64
+- Windows on x64
+- MacOS on aarch64

 ## Limitations

 - `<cmath>` is not supported.
 The `<rfloat/rcmath.hh>` header is provided with overloads